Skip to content

 Windows servers

-While the clusters are the largest computational resources available at the CHPC, we also offer access to Windows servers.
+While the clusters are the largest computational resources available at the CHPC, we also offer access to Windows servers in the General Environment and Protected Environment.
 These are shared, large-memory nodes with popular software like SAS, Stata, MATLAB, and Mathematica.
 The Windows servers are most commonly used for large-memory statistical analyses.
 Please contact us if you have other Windows needs.

 Accessing the Windows servers